validator/validator/README.md

 ### HTTP client (for fast command-line checking)

-The checker is packaged with an HTTP client you can use from the command line to either send documents to a locally-running instance of the checker HTTP service — for fast command-line checking — or to a remote instance anywhere on the Web.
+The vnu checker is packaged with an HTTP client you can use from the command line to either send documents to a locally-running instance of the vnu checker HTTP service — for fast command-line checking — or to a remote instance anywhere on the Web.

 To check documents locally using the packaged HTTP client, do this:

-  1. Start up the checker as a local HTTP service, as described in the [**Standalone web server**][37] section.
+  1. Start up the vnu checker as a local HTTP service, as described in the [**Standalone web server**][37] section.

   2. Invoke the HTTP client like from the commandline according to [vnu-client](docs/vnu-client.1.md) manual page.